-Status [A] Please insert name as used in Table 3 Yes No Other Details - Protection was fraudulently acquired - Status ceased - Status can no longer be renewed - Other (please explain) Naturalisation/citizenship acquisition Minimum legal residence required to apply for citizenship/naturalisation please note that a 2019 EMN study will research in more depth the issue of acquisition of citizenship in Member States Status offers more or less favourable conditi ons (c ompar ed to eit her refugee or subsidiary protection) Please describe the extent to which the status offers a) more b) same or c) less favourable conditions compared to either refugee or subsidiary protection?
-Relevant case law , Is there any relevant case law (by the highest instance courts and final judgements) that led to systemic changes in the procedure (and/or with major policy implications) concerning this national protection status?
-Yes/No If so, please briefly provide references to case law and briefly describe the changes brought about by this case law.
+Status [B] "Permit of stay for climate change reasons and natural disasters" Yes No Other Details Please insert name as used in Table 3 How can national protection end? - The person no longer qualifies for protection x - Protection was fraudulently acquired x - Status ceased x - Status can no longer be renewed x - Other (please explain) Naturalisation/citizenship acquisition Minimum legal residence required to apply for citizenship/naturalisation x please note that a 2019 EMN study will research in more depth the issue of acquisition of citizenship in Member States Status offers more or less favourable conditi ons (c ompar ed to eit her refugee or subsidiary protection) Please describe the extent to which the status offers d) more x e) same or x Х The conditions are less favorable because this residence permit because: f) less favourable conditions compared to either refugee or subsidiary protection? it does not allow to apply for family reunification; it has a shorter duration; it cannot be converted into a work permit.
+Relevant case law Is there any relevant case law (by the highest instance courts and final judgements) that led to systemic changes in the procedure (and/or with major policy implications) concerning this national protection status?
+Yes/No If so, please briefly provide references to case x law and briefly describe the changes brought about by this case law.
 In the references to the case law please include: the court name, date of decision, title/parties if applicable, case number (or citation, document symbol), link to the full version of the case (if possible)